oceanprotocol/docs/data-farming/apys.md

 <figure><img src="../../.gitbook/assets/data-farming/curate-datasets.png" alt=""><figcaption><p>Curate like a Pro.</p></figcaption></figure>

-You can also [learn how rewards are calculated](../df-volumedf.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes of each Data Farming round.

-Finally, you can [review the implementation inside df-web](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how the APYs on the UI are calculated.
+Finally, you can [review df-web code](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how the APYs on the UI are calculated.